anshulvishwakarma559-spec/Python-Chapter-01/README.md

-# Python-Chapter-01
-Beginner-friendly Python fundamentals covering core concepts, examples, and practice programs.
-# Python Chapter 01
+# 📘 Python Chapter 01 – Fundamentals

 This repository contains my learning and practice code for Python Chapter 1.
-It includes fundamental concepts that help in building a strong base in Python programming.
+It focuses on fundamental programming concepts that build a strong foundation for Python, Data Science, Machine Learning, and AI.

+---

-## Topics Covered
+## 📂 Topics Covered

 - Introduction to Python
-- Code Execution in Python
+- How Python Code Executes
-- Expressions and Statements
+- Expressions vs Statements
 - User Input in Python
-- Variables and Memory Concept
+- Variables and Memory Concepts

+---

-## Key Learnings
+## 🎯 Key Learnings

-- How Python code runs internally
+- Understanding how Python executes code internally
-- Difference between expression and statement
+- Difference between expressions and statements
-- Taking input from user using input()
+- Taking user input using `input()`
 - Working with variables and memory allocation
-- Basic structure of Python programs
+- Basic structure and flow of Python programs

+---

-## Files Included
+## 📁 Files Included

-- intro.py – Basic introduction to Python
+- `intro.py` – Introduction to Python
-- code execution.py – How Python executes code
+- `code_execution.py` – How Python executes code
-- Expression and statement.py – Expressions vs statements
+- `expression_and_statement.py` – Expressions vs statements
-- user input.py – User input handling
+- `user_input.py` – Handling user input
-- variables & memory.py – Variables and memory concepts
+- `variables_and_memory.py` – Variables and memory concepts

+---

-## Purpose
+## 🚀 Purpose

-This repository is created for learning Python basics, practicing coding, and building a strong foundation for Data Science, Machine Learning, and AI.
+This repository is created for learning Python basics, practicing coding, and building a strong foundation for future domains like Data Science, Machine Learning, and Artificial Intelligence.

+---

+## 👨‍💻 Author

+Anshul – Python Learning Journey